EllaVankirk/liftoff-assignments/P2-Project_Outline/README.md

 ### Technologies
 C#, ASP.Net, JavaScript, SQL.
 (Bootstrap?)
 ### What I'll Have to Learn
-How to display a Calendar, how and what to use in Bootstrap, and I'm not sure what else as of 02/27/2021
+How to use the built in functionalities (System.X.".." etc)to be able to display a Calendar, and store color codes.
+How and what to use in Bootstrap, and I'm not sure what else as of 02/27/2021
 ### Project Tracker
 https://trello.com/b/nYtyO0be/codergirl